-- Annual report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 for the fiscal year ended March 31, 2010 or - Transition report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 for the transition period from to

-Commission file number: 001-32253

-(Exact name of registrant as specified in its charter)

-Delaware (State or other jurisdiction of incorporation or organization) 23-3058564 (I.R.S.
-Employer Identification No.)

-2366 Bernville Road Reading, Pennsylvania 19605 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code: 610-208-1991

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class

-Common Stock, \$0.01 par value per share

-Name of each exchange on which registered New York Stock Exchange

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act. 🗵 YES 🗆 NO

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-YES 🖾 NO

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. \boxtimes YES \square NO

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (Section 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes \Box No \Box

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (Section 229.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. \Box

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer \boxtimes Non-accelerated filer \square

-(Do not check if a smaller reporting company)

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).

-State the aggregate market value of the voting and non-voting common equity held by non-affiliates at September 27, 2009: \$969,960,813 (1) (based upon its closing transaction price on the New York Stock Exchange on September 25, 2009).

-For this purpose only, "non-affiliates" excludes directors and executive officers.
-Common stock outstanding at May 27, 2010:

-49,046,585 Shares of Common Stock

-Accelerated filer □

-Smaller reporting company \Box

-DOCUMENTS INCORPORATED BY REFERENCE

-Portions of the registrant's definitive Proxy Statement for its Annual Meeting of Stockholders to be held on July 23, 2010, are incorporated by reference in Part III of this Annual Report.
+X Annual report pursuant to Section 13 or 15(d) of the S March 31, 2010 or ecurities Exchange Act of 1934 for the fiscal year ended to e Securities Exchange Act of 1934 for the transition period from Commission file e number: 001-32253 ERSYS cant as specified in its charter) Delaware (State or other jurisdiction of 23-3058564 (I.R.S.
+Employer Reading, Po Identification No.) ernville Road ennsylvania 19605 executive offices) (Zip Code) r, including area code: 610-208-1991 Securities registered purs uant to Section 12(b) of the Act: Title of each class Common Stock, \$0.01 par value per share Name of each exchange on which registered New York Stock Exchange nt to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issue Indicate by check mark if the registrant is not required to file reports pu g the preceding 12 months (or for such shorter period that the registrant rements for the past 90 days. \boxtimes YES \square NO equired to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 was required to file such reports), and (2) has been subject to such filing to be s Indicate by check mark whether the registrant has submitted electronic submitted and posted pursuant to Rule 405 of Regulation S-T (Section 2 ne registrant was required to submit and post such files).
+Yes □ No ally and posted on its corporate Web site, if any, every Interactive Data File required 32.405 of this chapter) during the preceding 12 months (or for such shorter period and w Indicate by check mark if disclosure of delinquent filers pursuant to Ite vill not be contained, to the best of registrant's knowledge, in definitive por any amendment to this Form 10-K. □ m 405 of Regulation S-K (Section 229.405 of this chapter) is not contained herein, proxy or information statements incorporated by reference in Part III of this Form r, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See ing company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer ⊠ Non-accelerated filer □ Accelerated filer □ Smaller reporting company □ (Do not check if a smaller reporting company) Indicate by check mark whether the registrant is a shell company (as de efined in Rule 12b-2 of the Act).
+YES NO its clo State the aggregate market value of the voting and non-voting common sing transaction price on the New York Stock Exchange on September 2 equity held by non-affiliates at September 27, 2009: $$969,960,813$ (1) (based upon 25, 2009).
+(1) For this purpose only, "non-affiliates" excludes directors and executive officers.
+Common stock outstanding at May 27, 2010: 49,046,585 Shares of Common Stock DOCUMENTS INCOR PORATED BY REFERENCE Portions of the registrant's definitive Proxy Statement for its Annual M II of this Annual Report. eeting of Stockholders to be held on July 23, 2010, are incorporated by reference in

-Table of Contents CAUTIONARY NOTE REGARDING FORWARD-LOOKING STATEMENTS
+CAUTIONARY NOTE REGARDING FORWARD-LOOKING STATEMENTS